 If you are convicted of DWI twice in a 5 year period your license will be suspended for 5 years, and three convictions in any period of time will result in a 10-year suspension.
 Getting your license back after either of these is not as simple as filling out a few forms.
 Instead, it is necessary to get an order of reinstatement from the county in which your last DWI conviction occurred, and this order requires an in-person hearing in front of a judge.
 It is highly recommended that you hire a lawyer to help you with this hearing.
-The Department of Revenue will have an attorney present and they, along with the judge, will question you to determine if you have changed your habits and are a good candidate for a reinstatement.
+The Department of Revenue will have an attorney present and they, along with the judge, will question you to determine if you have changed your habits and are a good candidate for reinstatement.

-In addition to the hearing, you will have to submit to a criminal history check with the Missouri Highway Patrol, install an ignition interlock device, complete a Substance Awareness Traffic Program (SATOP) and file proof of insurance (SR-22).
+In addition to the hearing, you will have to submit to a criminal history check with the Missouri Highway Patrol, install an ignition interlock device, complete a Substance Awareness Traffic Program (SATOP), and file proof of insurance (SR-22).

 Limited Driving Privilege

-When your license has been suspended but you are not yet eligible for a reinstatement you may be able to apply for a limited driving privilege (LDP), also known as a hardship license.
-This will allow you to travel to work, medical treatment, school, substance abuse treatment programs and any other place the court thinks you may need to go.
+When your license has been suspended but you are not yet eligible for reinstatement you may be able to apply for a limited driving privilege (LDP), also known as a hardship license.
+This will allow you to travel to work, medical treatment, school, substance abuse treatment programs, and any other place the court thinks you may need to go.
 Much like a reinstatement, if you are suspended or revoked because of a point violation you can request an LDP by visiting the Missouri Department of Revenue page and filling out a form.
 An LDP subsequent to a 5- or 10-year denial is harder.

-If you are granted the LDP you must install a Ignition Interlock Device with a camera and a GPS in your vehicle and maintain an SR-22 Proof of Financial Responsibility (insurance).
+If you are granted the LDP you must install an Ignition Interlock Device with a camera and a GPS in your vehicle and maintain an SR-22 Proof of Financial Responsibility (insurance).
 You must also avoid accumulating any points on your license as that will end the limited driving privilege.
 Getting and maintaining a limited driving privilege is not easy.
 In fact, the Department of Revenue website suggests that you seek the assistance of an attorney when filing your petition.
 St. Charles based criminal defense attorney Ruth Beerup has decades of experience dealing with license reinstatements and limited driving privilege petitions.
 Give her a call or text if you have any questions or want to get the process started.